COST INFORMATION FOR RESIDENTIAL SALES

 We will also charge the following fixed fee:

-- Electronic money transfer fee - £35 + VAT (£42) – this fee is charged for the same day bank transfer that is required when redeeming any registered charges (e.g. mortgages) on completion or if you want us to send you the proceeds of sale on a same day basis.
+- Electronic money transfer fee - £35 + VAT (£42) – this fee is charged for each bank transfer that is required (e.g. when redeeming any registered mortgages on completion or sending you the proceeds of sale.

 There is a difference between freehold and leasehold properties which will affect your costs.
 The costs for selling a leasehold property may be higher because of the additional work involved in obtaining replies to standard enquiries from Managing Agents and / or the Management Company and because there are often additional fees involved for obtaining an information pack from the management company (see below for details of the additional disbursements often involved).